 You might think that getting more sales is all about getting more people to click ‘buy’.
 That’s a part of the story, for sure.
 But it’s not the whole story.
 The moment that a customer completes a purchase is just one step in a longer process.
 If you really want to maximize your sales on Shopify, you should be optimizing your activities at every step.

 Get more traffic to increase your Shopify sales

-Put simply: the more people you have visiting your store, the more people you can sell to.
+Put simply: the more people visit your store, the more people you can sell to.
 But there’s no use bringing in more traffic if those visitors aren’t interested in buying any of your products.
 So be selective and aim for audiences you have a good chance of converting into customers.

 1. Research your audience

 Audience research is integral in every great sales strategy.
 Knowing who you’re talking to and their needs can make all the difference: it will help you make more informed decisions and convert more visitors into customers.
 So invest some time to find out the details — you won’t regret it!
 Check out this post for a practical guide to audience research.